Sarafian/VSSTests/Powershell/README.md

 ## The Modules directory

 Create all modules withing the `Modules` directory as powershell pipeline expects them.
 You don't have to worry about the `.psm1` location.
 Every module must have a matching Pester test script.

-* DemoPester is a simple module to demonstrate Pester error checking.
+* `DemoPester` is a simple module to demonstrate Pester error checking.
+* `WithDependency` is a simple module to demonstrate dependencies to other modules that are not available when executing from Pester.
+ * `Test-DemoPesterDependency` depends on the DemoPester module.
+ * `Test-PSMarkdownDependency` depends on the [PSMarkdown](https://www.powershellgallery.com/packages/PSMarkdown) module.

 ## The ISEScripts directory
 Create all scripts for `PowerShellISE` in [ISEScripts](ISEScripts)